Flag of Hampshire: History

 The flag was officially added to the Flag Institute's registry of flags on 12 March 2019 after receiving support from Hampshire County Council, the Lord Lieutenant of Hampshire, and many local organisations.

 As well as the red-yellow bicolour flag flown on formal occasions, the council also flies a blue banner with the council logo as "daily" flag.

 The county day is 15 July, which is St Swithin's Day.
 St Swithin was an Anglo-Saxon bishop of Winchester.

-Hampshire Hog

-Another flag used in the county, created by Mike Jacobs, reflects Hampshire's long held association with the “Hampshire Hog”.
-The county was the natural habitat of wild boar and became closely associated with the creature, with some of their number being domesticated and contributing to the “Hampshire Pig” and “Wessex Saddleback” breeds.
-Hampshire people consequently received the soubriquet “Hampshire Hogs” and it has become a popular county motif.
-The “Hampshire Hog” flag maintains this tradition and is a graphic characterisation of the county, conveying a proud local character.